- The definition of a lectern is a stand with an area on top to hold books or notes.

 An example of a lectern is a tall podium with a slanted top for books and notes that is located in front of the class and that the professor stands in front of when teaching classes.

-Origin: ME lectorne, altered (infl. by L forms) < earlier lettrun < OFr < ML lectrum < L lectus, pp. of legere, to read: see logic
+Origin: Middle English lectorne, altered (infl. by Classical Latin forms) from earlier lettrun from Old French from Midieval Latin lectrum from Classical Latin lectus, past participle of legere, to read: see logic

 Origin: Middle English lettorne, lectorn, from Old French lettrun, from Medieval Latin lēctrīnum, from Late Latin lēctrum, from Latin lēctus, past participle of legere, to read; see leg- in Indo-European roots.